gdse-66/Spring-Framework-Web-MVC/README.md

-# Spring Framework (Spring Web MVC)
+# Spring Framework (Spring Web MVC) and Spring Data JPA

-A collections of projects to explore the Spring Web MVC
+A collections of projects to explore the Spring Web MVC and Spring Data JPA